aghaynes/misc/github/readme.md

 [Happy git with R](https://happygitwithr.com/) covers just about everything you would want to know.

-[Atlassian](https://www.atlassian.com/git/tutorials/what-is-git) are folk behind bitbucket and have a some very good descriptions.
+[Atlassian](https://www.atlassian.com/git/tutorials/what-is-git) are the folk behind bitbucket and have some very good descriptions.